 Choosing an Aussiedoodle Breeder

-When you are looking for an Aussiedooddle breeder, you have to be very categorical.
+When you are looking for an Aussie doodle breeder, you have to be very categorical.
 There are a few factors that will determine whether you are dealing with the right breeder or not.
-First, you should ask for a physical meeting.
-Never make a deal with any breeder over the internet unless you are absolutely sure of their credibility.
+First, it would help if you asked for a physical meeting.
+Never make a deal with any breeder over the internet unless you are sure of their credibility.

-Lastly, you should never negotiate a deal with any breeder who takes non-refundable deposits.
-You should only place deposits for a puppy under refundable terms.
+Lastly, it would be best if you never negotiated a deal with any breeder who takes non-refundable deposits.
+It would help if you only placed deposits for a puppy under refundable terms.
 Your breeder should also give you the chance to choose your puppy.
-A good breeder allows buyers to choose their puppies on the basis of first come first serve.
+A good breeder allows buyers to choose their puppies by first come first serve.

 Recognized Quality Breeders